TEC Equipment logo

 With fewer components, BEVs require less maintenance and fewer repairs compared to diesel-powered trucks.
 With fewer things to grease, and fewer fluids to change, there are fewer things that can go wrong in a BEV.
 BEVs have similar maintenance intervals to a diesel truck to ensure the vehicle is operating smoothly and to help catch issues before they become more serious.

-Heavy-duty electric trucks are now on the scene and ready to tackle local routes.
 From day cabs to refuse trucks, heavy-duty electric trucks give you the extra power needed for heavier loads and tougher jobs.
-These trucks are perfect for fleets and businesses with a local or regional route.
+These trucks are perfect for fleets and businesses with local or regional routes.

 Medium-Duty Electric Vehicles